Beets and Sautéed Beet Greens

 This post may contain affiliate links.
 Please read our disclosure policy.

-Make use of the whole vegetable.
+Make use of the whole vegetable with a simple beet recipe.

 Beets and Sauteed Beet Greens in a blue baking dish.